J. J. Cale Tribute at the Power House Bar

 The writer of many hit songs, including Cocaine, Call Me the Breeze, Crazy Mama, Cajun Moon, and Magnolia, the Grammy®-winning J.J.
 Cale was born in Oklahoma City in 1938 and raised in Tulsa, Oklahoma.
 He died of a heart attack in 2013.

-Be sure to and see a gallery from the Smiths tribute.
+Be sure to read our previous coverage of the series and see a gallery from the Smiths tribute.

 The series returns on 20 November to The Plant Shoppe with a tribute to singer, songwriter, and activist Nina Simone.